M.F.A. in Studio Art

 Students who are interested in the accelerated Master’s track in studio art should speak to their undergraduate advisor.

 Pam Bowers, M.F.A. / Painting

-Brent Dedas, M.F.A. / Graphic Design + Illustration
+Brent Dedas, M.F.A. / Drawing and Graphic Design + Illustration

 Naomi Falk, M.F.A. / 3D Studies

 George Gregory, M.F.A. / 3D Studies